aplteam/Cider/docs/Cider-API-Reference.md

 2. A path to a project or a Cider alias

-3. A flag that decides whether `dependencies` or `dependencies_dev` is going to be the target.
+3. A flag that decides whether the folder the config parameter `dependencies` points to or the folder `dependencies_dev` points to is going to be the target.

 ## CloseProject